bayasdev/envycontrol/README.md

 ## 🐞 I have a problem

-Please open an issue, and **don't forget to all the requested fields!**
+Open an issue and **don't forget to complete all the requested fields!**